CrackingShells/mcp-langfuse/docs/index.md

 ## Documentation Sections

 ### [Users](articles/users/GettingStarted.md)
-Learn how to install, configure, and use {{PROJECT_NAME}}.
+Learn how to install, configure, and use mcp-langfuse.
 Find tutorials, usage examples, and best practices for getting the most out of the project.

 ### [Developers](articles/devs/index.md)
-Set up your development environment, understand the architecture, and learn how to contribute to {{PROJECT_NAME}}.
+Set up your development environment, understand the architecture, and learn how to contribute to mcp-langfuse.
 Includes contribution guidelines and development workflows.

 ### [API Reference](articles/api/index.md)
 Explore the complete API documentation with detailed information about modules, classes, and functions.
 Auto-generated from code docstrings.